katarzynaadamczyk/Buy_and_sell_stocks/README.md

 # finance_CS50
-Project for CS50 course, extented by me.
+Project for CS50 course, extended by me.
 CS50 only wanted to create a Flask app for buying stocks, but I decided to do something more.
 Instead on working just on sqlite3 database (easy connection when you have CS50 library) I decided to change it to MySQL database.
 As well as add some more features to the projects that were not in the scope of CS50 course.

-# Project Name
-> Outline a brief description of your project.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)